algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 Uploading the file isn't too complex, but it's important to handle it correctly.
 The team will use the following steps to handle the file upload:

-1. **Interraction**: The user will click on the upload button in the header or at the start of the application.
+1. **Interaction**: The user will click on the upload button in the header or at the start of the application.
 2. **File selection**: The user will select the `.sdf` file to upload.
 3. **File upload**: The file will be uploaded to the website
 4. **File processing**: The file will be processed by the backend to extract the relevant data.